Descendant log Gromov-Witten invariants for toric varieties and tropical curves: Tropical curves

 where $W$ is the subspace of $\bb{Q}^{\?{e}}$ generated by vectors of the form $(a_{E})_{E\in \Gamma^{[1]}_c}$ such that for all closed loops in $\Gamma$, if $L$ is the set of edges of such a loop, we have

 Here, a {\bf loop} in $\Gamma$ is defined to be a cyclically ordered sequence of edges $(E_1,...,E_r)$ in $\Gamma$, equipped with orientations with respect to which the starting point of $E_{i+1}$ is the ending point of $E_{i}$ for each $i=1,\ldots,r$.
 The directions of the $u_E$'s above are chosen to respect this orientation. $W$ is thus the constraint to have the loops close up.
-As we will see, the dimension of $W$ and hence of $\f{T}_{(\Gamma,\mu,\epsilon,u)}$ can vary even for fixed $n$, $\?{e}$, and $g$.
-The maximal codimension $W$ can have is $gn$, so \eqref{Tshape-general} motivates the following definition. \begin{dfn} A tropical curve $\Gamma$ without higher-genus vertices\footnote{Some cases with higher-genus vertices should also be viewed as superabundant, but we will avoid all higher-genus vertices anyway.} is called {\bf superabundant} if the inequality $\dim \f{T}_{(\Gamma,\mu,\epsilon,u)}\ge n+\?{e}-ng$ is strict (i.e. not an equality). \end{dfn}
+As we will see, the dimension of $W$ and hence of $\f{T}_{(\Gamma,\epsilon,u)}$ can vary even for fixed $n$, $\?{e}$, and $g$.
+The maximal codimension $W$ can have is $gn$, so \eqref{Tshape-general} motivates the following definition. \begin{dfn} A tropical curve $\Gamma$ is called {\bf superabundant} if it contains at least one vertex of positive genus,\footnote{Superabundance of a tropical curve should mean that the deformations of the corresponding log curves are obstructed.
+In this sense, it is perhaps not appropriate to always say tropical curves with higher-genus vertices are superabundant.
+However, Proposition \ref{No-gV} indicates that it is at least appropriate to call these curves superabundant whenever they also satisfy a generic and general collection of conditions.} or if every vertex is genus $0$ but the inequality $\dim \f{T}_{(\Gamma,\epsilon,u)}\ge n+\?{e}-ng$ is strict (i.e. not an equality). \end{dfn}

 Assume again that $g_V=0$ for each $V$.
 The span of a loop is defined to be the span of the directions of its edges.
 One easily sees the following sufficient condition for superabundance: \begin{lem} If $\Gamma$ has a loop that does not span $N_\QQ$, then $\Gamma$ is superabundant.
 In particular, non-superabundant curves have no self-adjacent edges. \end{lem}